j-kincaid/crit-night-official/README.md

 - The app will store images and responses
 - A fun and easy star scoring system
-- A safe space to share constructive criticism without sounding like a jerk on external social media
+- A safe space to share feedback and constructive criticism

 ### PERSONAS: